Absolute-Tech-At-HackByte/Main_Code/HSRP/realtime_hsrp_detection/README.md

 - Current detection type (HSRP or Ordinary) displayed at the bottom of the screen
 - Progress bar for video playback (video mode only)

+### License Plate Character Analysis

+- When an ordinary license plate is detected, the system analyzes it to count potential characters
+- The analysis is shown in the terminal/console only (not on the video screen)
+- The system creates and saves an analysis image showing identified character regions
+- HSRP plates are not analyzed (only ordinary plates)

 ## Output

-Detected license plates will be saved to the `detections/` folder with the following naming format:
+Detected license plates will be saved to the `detections/` folder with the following naming formats:

 ```
+# Original plate images:
 [class_name]_[timestamp]_[confidence].jpg

+# Analysis images (for ordinary plates):
+analysis_[timestamp].jpg
 ```

-Example: `hsrp_20230527_153045_0.89.jpg`
+Example: `ordinary_20230527_153045_0.89.jpg`